-The CSB has maintained a lean staffing profile during its existence, despite its important mandate to investigate serious chemical incidents.
-In fact, the CSB has completed 70 reports. case studies, safety bulletins, and other investigative products since inception, which is a high level of productivity given the CSB's small human resources footprint.
+Even with a lean staffing profile, the CSB has completed 70 reports, case studies, safety bulletins, and other investigative products since inception.
 Despite its small staff, the agency is mandated to follow all government requirements, such as those in the Federal Information Security Management Act (FISMA), Government Performance Results Act (GPRA), and other oversight legislation.
-Its support staff has the lead in ensuring compliance with such directives, which it does successfully by maintaining flexibility in support staff and creating and using positions where employees have numerous ancillary duties.
-In addition, the agency benefits from the positive initiative of its employees: most display the agency's "culture of volunteerism," and CSB employees frequently receive the President's Award for their extraordinary support of the Combined Federal Campaign each year.
+Its support staff has the lead in ensuring compliance with such directives, which it does successfully by maintaining flexibility and creating support positions where employees have numerous ancillary duties.
+In addition, the agency benefits from the positive initiative of its employees: numerous display the agency's "culture of volunteerism," and CSB employees frequently receive the President's Award for their extraordinary support of the Combined Federal Campaign each year.